 Alternatively, you can specify the

-to have a StatefulSet launch or terminate all of its Pods in parallel, rather
+field to have a StatefulSet launch or terminate all of its Pods in parallel,

-than waiting for Pods to become Running and Ready or to be terminated prior to
+rather than waiting for Pods to become Running and Ready or to be terminated

 StatefulSets use a Pod template, which contains a specification for its Pods.
 The Pod specification determines how each Pod should look: what applications should run inside its containers, which volumes it should mount, its labels and selectors, and more.

 StatefulSets are designed to deploy stateful applications and clustered applications that save data to persistent storage, such as Compute Engine persistent disks.
 StatefulSets are suitable for deploying Kafka, MySQL, Redis, ZooKeeper, and other applications needing unique, persistent identities and stable hostnames.
 For stateless applications, use Deployments.

 Once created, the StatefulSet ensures that the desired number of Pods are running and available at all times.
 The StatefulSet automatically replaces Pods that fail or are evicted from their nodes, and automatically associates new Pods with the storage resources, resource requests and limits, and other configurations defined in the StatefulSet's Pod specification.